masafumiendo/IntelligentAgentandDecisionMaking/Model_Free_RL_w_Q_Table/README.md

 ## SARSA

 The first algorithm of model-free RL is **SARSA**.
 SARSA is a on-policy algorithm, which aims to learn the value of the policy being used to collect data.
-The following three files are main algorithms of SARSA and executing it.
+The following two files are main algorithms of SARSA and executing it.

 #### SARSA.py

-This script implements
+This script implements the update process of Q-table based on the learned policy.
+Since it uses the policy, SARSA is called as the on-policy method.

 #### main_SARSA.py

-You can test synchronous VI w/o and w/ distributed computing by running this script.
+You can test SARSA algorithm by running this script.
 As optional, there are several sizes of MDP environments.

 ***

 ## Q-Learning

-The second algorithm for the policy optimization in the given MDP is **synchronous policy iteration (PI)**.
-First, a random policy is set as the initial policy.
+The second algorith of model-free RL is **Q-Learning**.
+Unlike SARSA, Q-Learning does not uses the learned policy for the state value estimation.
-The policy is evaluated with restricted Bellman backups then improved using Q-function.
-Following three files are main algorithms of synchronous VI and for executing them at one time.
+The following two files are main algorithm of Q-Learning and executing it.

 #### Q_Learning.py

-This script implements the synchronous non-distributed PI.
-The method takes environment, discount factor, and threshold to stop the iteration and returns optimized state values with greedy policy.
+This script implements the update process of Q-table based on the greedy policy.
+Since it does not uses the learned policy, Q-Learning is called as the off-policy method.

 #### distributed_Q_Learning.py

+This script implements distributed version of Q-Learning.
+Both learning and evaluation processes are conducted in parallel to reduce its running time.

+#### main_Q_Learning.py

-You can test synchronous PI w/o distributed computing by running this script.
+You can test Q-Learning algorithm by running this script.
 As optional, there are several sizes of MDP environments.

-#### main_Q_Learning.py
+#### main_distributed_Q_Learning.py

+You can test distributed version of Q-Learning algorithm by running this script.
+As optional, there are several sizes of MDP environments.

 ***